rrkhatri/laravel-keywordable/readme.md

 ### Usage:
 - `Keywordable` trait should be added on model.
-- To sync keywords on model.
+- Sync keywords on model.
  ```php
  $model->syncKeywords("laravel", "coder"); // ["laravel", "coder"] -> both will work.
  ```